cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding-uitpas-prices.md

 **response**

-UiTPAS prices are not included in the JSON response:
+No UiTPAS prices are included in the JSON response:

 ```json
 {